My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Method

 \subsection{Procedure}

 }

 To gauge the imaginations of (potential) users of personal chatbots, we deployed an online survey with an integrated scenario-writing task.
 The questionnaire was structured as follows: After respondents’ were introduced to the study’s goal and gave informed consent to participate in the study, they gave some information about their sociodemographic background, including information about their gender, race, educational level, income, and whether they had experienced discrimination.
-Experienced discrimination was measured with five items adapted from Williams and colleagues \cite{willams_racial_1997}: Respondents indicated on a five-point scale how often (1=never, 2=seldom, 3=sometimes, 4=often, 5=very often) they experienced discrimination in various situations in everyday life: (1) Someone acts as if they are afraid of you.
-(2) You receive worse service than other people in restaurants or stores.
-(3) You are threatened or harassed.
-(4) Someone acts as if you are not taken seriously.
-(5) You are treated with less respect than other people.
-We calculated a maximum score for each respondent indicating the maximum value of a respondent score on one of the five items (M=2.68; SD=0.94).
+Then, respondents answered items about their AI related attitudes.
+We measured interest in AI with four items on a five point scale \cite{dosenovic_methodensteckbrief_2022} (mean index, Cronbachs \(\alpha\)=.91; M=3.09; SD=0.92), media consumption of AI related news with four items on a six-point scale \cite{dosenovic_methodensteckbrief_2022} (maximum score, M=4.06; SD=1.26), and personal use of AI-based chatbots with a self-developed item on a six point scale.